stenwt/librarium/docusaurus-librarium/docs/docs-content/12-enterprise-version/01-deploying-the-platform-installer.md

 ---
 title: "Install Using Quick-Start Mode"
 metaTitle: "Install Using Quick-Start Mode"
-metaDescription: "Learn how to install self-hosted Palette by deploying a single node instance."
+description: "Learn how to install self-hosted Palette by deploying a single node instance."
 icon: ""
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---